-Jamf Holding Corp. is offering 13,500,000 shares and the selling shareholders named herein are offering 4,500,000 shares.
 This is an initial public offering of shares of common stock of Jamf Holding Corp.

 Prior to this offering, there has been no public market for the common stock.
-The initial public offering price per share is \$26.00.
-We have been approved to list our common stock on the NASDAQ Global Select Market under the symbol "JAMF".
+It is currently estimated that the initial public offering price per share will be between \$ and \$.
+We have applied to list our common stock on the under the symbol " ".